-- Lined metal can, Lined metal pail/drum

-- Plastic pail

-- Polyliner drum

-- Packing as recommended by manufacturer.

-- Check all containers are clearly labeled and free from leaks.

-For low viscosity materials

-- Drums and jerricans must be of the non-removable head type. - Where a can is to be used as an inner package, the can must have a screwed enclosure.

-For materials with a viscosity of at least 2680 cSt.
+- Packing as supplied by manufacturer.
+Plastic containers may only be used if approved for flammable liquid.
+Check that containers are clearly labeled and free from leaks. - For low viscosity materials (i): Drums and jerricans must be of the non-removable head type. (ii): Where a can is to be used as an inner package, the can must have a screwed enclosure. - For materials with a viscosity of at least 2680 cSt.
 (23 deg.
-C) and solids (between 15 C deg. and 40 deg C.):

-- Removable head packaging; - · Cans with friction closures and - low pressure tubes and cartridges may be used. - Where combination packages are used, and the inner packages are of glass, there must be sufficient inert cushioning material in contact with inner and outer packages .
-In addition, where inner packagings are glass and contain liquids of packing group I and II there must be sufficient inert absorbent to absorb any spillage . unless the outer packaging is a close fitting molded plastic box and the substances are not incompatible with the plastic.
-All inner and sole packagings for substances that have been assigned to Packaging Groups I or II on the basis of inhalation toxicity criteria, must be hermetically sealed.
+C) - For manufactured product having a viscosity of at least 250 cSt.
+(23 deg.
+C) - Manufactured product that requires stirring before use and having a viscosity of at least 20 cSt (23 deg.
+C) (i): Removable head packaging; (ii): Cans with friction closures and (iii): low pressure tubes and cartridges may be used. - Where combination packages are used, and the inner packages are of glass, there must be sufficient inert cushioning material in contact with inner and outer packages - In addition, where inner packagings are glass and contain liquids of packing group I there must be sufficient inert absorbent to absorb any spillage, unless the outer packaging is a close fitting molded plastic box and the substances are not incompatible with the plastic.